Korean People's Army Air Force: Ranks

 The Korean People's Air Force has five categories of ranks: general officers, senior officers, junior officers, non-commissioned officers, and airmen.

-Marshals
+Officers

 Occasionally KPA Air Force officers are promoted above General of the Air Force.
 In that case, they wear an army-style uniform, since ranks from Vice-Marshal and above are not divided into army, navy and air force.